bskinn/sphobjinv/CONTRIBUTING.md

 run on any forks of the repository.

-Github Actions runs the test suite on Linux for Python 3.9 through 3.13, as well as the `flake8` lints and the Sphinx doctests and link-validity testing, and is configured to run on all commits.
-The workflow can be skipped per-commit by including `[skip ci]` in the commit message.
+Github Actions runs the test suite on Linux for Python 3.9 through 3.13, as well as the `flake8` lints and the Sphinx doctests.
+By default, the Github Actions will run on all commits, but the workflows can be skipped per-commit by including `[skip ci]` in the commit message.

 The Azure Pipelines CI runs an extensive matrix of cross-platform and cross-Python-version tests, as well as numerous other checks.
 Due to its length, it is configured to run only on release branches and PRs to `main` or `stable`.
-Azure Pipelines now [also obeys `[skip ci]` directives](https://learn.microsoft.com/en-us/azure/devops/pipelines/repos/azure-repos-git?view=azure-devops&tabs=yaml#skipping-ci-for-individual-pushes).
+The Azure Pipelines workflows now [also obey `[skip ci]` directives](https://learn.microsoft.com/en-us/azure/devops/pipelines/repos/azure-repos-git?view=azure-devops&tabs=yaml#skipping-ci-for-individual-pushes).